IIIF/api/source/api/image/2.1/index.md

 ```
 {: .urltemplate}

-The scheme, server, prefix and identifier components of the information request _MUST_ be identical to those for the image request described above for the image content that the Image Information document describes.
-The Image Information document is described in detail in the [Image Information][image-information] section.
+The scheme, server, prefix and identifier components of the information request _MUST_ be identical to those for the image request described above for the image content that the image information document describes.
+The image information document is described in detail in the [Image Information][image-information] section.

 ##  3. Identifier